We want to make it as easy as possible for you to find the information you need.

 The two main pots you may be able to apply to are:

 - The Crime Prevention Fund - this fund is opened once a year to help local groups protect their communities from crime.
 Charities, communities and social enterprises are invited to apply for grants of between £5,000 and £25,000 to support initiatives which help to stop problems before they occur, by reducing the opportunities for crime and by deterring people away from becoming involved in anti-social and criminal behaviour.
-In 2016 this fund was opened for applications in February and an announcement was made in March detailing the nine successful organisations.
-Please note, the funding for 2017/18 will be announced in early 2017.
-Please find more details here.

 Please note, the PCC is unable to help with ad hoc requests for funding.